 Waste

 The first impact is simply: material waste.
 Military intervention by (western) powers in the early 2000's has left tons of waste, including: clothes, medical waste, plastics and electronics.
-The quickest way to dispose of this waste was to burn it, which would happen in so-called burn pits.
+The quickest way to dispose of this waste was to burn it, which would happen in so called burn pits.
 The fumes would spread across the land and settle down in residential and agricultural areas, where it would contaminate soil and bodies of water.

 But there is also the issue of rubble and remains of war machinery.
 Iraq has largely dealt with the rubble and large waste after the wars.
 Some remnants are still visible, however.
 Near Basra you can still find a graveyard full of tanks, vehicles and artillery.
 The disintegration of this weaponry leads to contamination of groundwater and surrounding soil.
 A disproportionate number of the inhabitants of this region have reported cases of some form of cancer.